 India's MSME ecosystem has never been stronger.
 With over 70 million registered micro, small, and medium enterprises generating employment for 110+ million people, the government has rolled out a comprehensive suite of financial assistance programmes.
 Whether you are launching a new manufacturing unit, upgrading technology, or scaling an artisan craft, there is a scheme designed to unlock growth — often with zero collateral, minimal paperwork, and subsidies up to ₹50 lakh.

 This guide walks you through the top 10 government schemes for MSMEs in 2026, including eligibility, benefits, application timelines, and examples.
+If you searched for government schemes for small business in India, this page is designed as your primary decision hub.

 Key Takeaways